trmrsh/trm-ultracam/docs/api.rst

 ``from trm import ultracam``

 is assumed.
 You might want to start by looking at some simple examples.
-For the full details, the full API is also listed below:
+The essential elements are listed in the core API, while the full API gives you the details.

 .. toctree::
    :maxdepth: 1

    examples
-   autodocs
+   coreapi
+   fullapi